ethical-haquer/Galaxy-Flasher/README.md

   </picture>
 </details>

-## Intro
+## Background

-After witnessing a new Linux user, who had just switched over from Windows, struggle with using Odin4's CLI, I decided to try and make a GUI for the Thor Flash Utility.
-If you aren't comfortable with the command line, or just prefer a GUI, then this could be helpful for you.
-On the other hand, if you are comfortable using the command line, then you may just want to use Thor in the terminal.
-And yes, this is my first GitHub project, so please let me know if you have any suggestions. :slightly_smiling_face:
+After witnessing a new Linux user, who had just switched over from Windows, struggle with using Odin4's CLI, I decided to make a GUI for Thor: Thor GUI.
+With the release of v0.5.0, Thor GUI was renamed Galaxy Flasher, and it supports Thor and Odin4.

 ## Disclaimer

 Currently, Galaxy Flasher is in an Alpha stage.
-Not all of Thor's features have been implemented in the GUI, and there are known (and possibly unknown) bugs.
+There are known (and possibly unknown) bugs.
 A list of missing features and know bugs in the **latest release** can be found below.

 ## Known Bugs